 Signature-preferred cards that have PIN capacity

-The following cards will spit out a signature slip in most foreign transactions, but they have secondary PIN capacity that can help if you are stuck at an unattended terminal that is asking for a PIN:
+The following cards will spit out a signature slip, but they have secondary PIN capacity as well:

-Barclays bank cards.
 You will be assigned a PIN when you get your card, and you can customize it through the online banking portal.
-If you do change your PIN, your first transaction must be an online transaction so the new PIN can be encrypted on the card.
-Here are some Barclaycards that offer rewards along with no foreign transaction fees, including the AAdvantage Aviator Red World Elite Mastercard.
+If you change your PIN, your first transaction must be an online transaction so the new PIN can be encrypted on the card.
+Several Barclaycards offer rewards along with no foreign transaction fees, including the AAdvantage Aviator Red World Elite Mastercard.

-Bank of America credit cards (online PIN verification required).
-Request your PIN before you travel by signing into online banking or calling the number on the back of the card, said spokeswoman Betty Riess.
-Though all BofA cards have PIN capacity, the Travel Rewards card is your best bet if you’re a frequent traveler because it has no foreign transaction fee.
+Though all Bank of America cards have PIN capacity, the Bank of America® Travel Rewards credit card* is your best bet if you’re a frequent traveler because it has no foreign transaction fee.
 It also offers a decent signup bonus, plus 1.5 points for every dollar spent.

 True chip-and-PIN cards with PIN priority

-If you will be traveling in a foreign land with few tourists or using your card at a lot of gas stations, toll booths, parking garages and remote train stations, you may want a PIN priority card.
-These cards can also be worthwhile if you travel frequently and simply don’t want to deal with the extra time and clerk eye-roll that often comes with U.S. cards that require a signature.
+If you will be traveling in a country with few tourists or using your card at a lot of gas stations, toll booths, parking garages and remote train stations, you may want a PIN priority card.
 Here are some credit cards with true PIN priority.
 They all have offline PINs.

-First Tech Credit Union cards.
-To be eligible, join the Financial Fitness Association by paying an $8 membership fee, and then open a savings account.
-The Odyssey Rewards World Elite MasterCard has no foreign transaction fees and rewards based on how much you travel.
+Even if you don’t meet First Tech’s membership criteria, you can still join by calling the credit union or visiting one of its branches.
+Its Odyssey Rewards World Elite Mastercard has no foreign transaction fees and rewards based on how much you travel.
 It has a $75 annual fee that’s waived the first year.

 For seamless foreign transactions, a true chip-and-PIN card with PIN priority is the way to go.